 All school investigations should be treated as confidential processes, subject to any legal or regulatory obligations to report issues which particularly arise in the school context and the framework in relation to safeguarding and child protection.
 There are also cases that may warrant a report to a statutory agency if there are immediate risks to safety or welfare.
-This is particularly important when dealing with allegations of harassment or sexual misconduct in a school where the school must follow the guidance provided in Keeping Children Safe in Education and Working Together to Safeguard Children KCSIE and current government advice on information sharing.
+This is particularly important when dealing with allegations of harassment or sexual misconduct in a school where the school must follow the guidance provided in the DfE's 'Keeping children safe in education', 'Working together to safeguard children' and current government advice contained within 'Information sharing advice for safeguarding practitioners'.
 Further information on how the schools use personal information can be found in schools' data protection policies and privacy notices.